yanfei-wu/yanfei-wu.github.io/content/blog/2017-03-20_southpark.md

 <p> </p>
 </div>

-So how long are the lines?
+We can see that there are over 70,000 lines in the dataset.
+So how long are these lines?
 The number of words in a line is used to define the line length.
 The distribution of the line length shows that the majority of the lines in the show are relatively short (with a median of 8 words and a 75 percentile of 14 words).

 <img src="../southpark_file/linelength_dist.png" class="img-responsive" style="display: block; margin: auto;" />

-Another question is how did the show evolve over the seasons in terms of the number of episodes, characters, and lines?
+Another question is how did the show evolve over the seasons in terms of the number of episodes, characters, and lines.

 <img src="../southpark_file/over_season.png" class="img-responsive" style="display: block; margin: auto;" />